 1. Survey your female team members

 Don’t assume you know what’s best for your female team members.
-Instead take a more collaborative approach.
-This is easily done through Frankli’s Survey feature, which allows you to create anonymous surveys and send them to selected recipients for completion, gathering data on the efficacy of policies already in place, and insights into the issues your people are most interested in.
+Aim for a collaborative approach that ensures women are part of the conversation, or better yet, leading it.
+An easy way to do this is by running a survey.
 Questions might include, “To what extent do you feel the company supports flexible working?” and “How happy are you with your opportunities for advancement?”
-Open-ended questions like, “What changes would you like to see made within the organisation?” can be helpful, too.
+Open-ended questions like, “What changes would you like to see made within the organisation?” can yield great insights, too.

 2. Accommodate flexible and remote working arrangements

-High-performing teams know that focussing on outcomes, rather than hours logged at a desk, is the most efficient way to manage people.
+High-performing leaders know that, in order to get the best from your people, you need to focus on outcomes, rather than inputs like hours logged at a desk.
 This, of course, is good news for women, who carry out a disproportionate share of unpaid caregiving duties, and, as a result, cite flexible working hours and remote working opportunities as crucial to their success and wellbeing at work (1).
-Frankli’s Goals feature helps leadership teams seamlessly track their people’s performance across hybrid, remote and/or in-office teams, so flexible working arrangements can be easily supported.

 3. Set company-wide goals for diversity, equality and inclusion